Deep Single Image Camera Calibration by Heatmap Regression to Recover Fisheye Images Under Manhattan World Assumption: Experiments

-Additionally, we tested our proposed method using various datasets to validate its robustness. \Tref{table:same-domain} shows that our method outperforms both existing state-of-the-art learning-based~\cite{Wakai2022} and geometry-based~\cite{Lochman2021} methods on all datasets in terms of rotation errors. \Tref{table:cross_domain} also reports that our method is superior to Wakai's method~\cite{Wakai2022}, which tended to estimate the roll angle poorly in the cross-domain evaluation, especially on the HoliCity test set.
-We found that Wakai's method~\cite{Wakai2022} often recovered images upside down in a cloudy sky.
-This observation suggests that regression-based methods that do not use heatmaps, such as Wakai's method~\cite{Wakai2022}, tend to misinterpret the cloudy sky as a gray road.
-Note that the images in HoliCity were captured in London, where the weather is often cloudy all year round.
-This phenomenon implies that regression-based methods that do not use heatmaps predict the roll angles mainly based on the sky and road regions.
-Although the sky and roads generally occupy large areas of the image, these regions, which have fewer geometric cues, seem to lead to unstable prediction.
-By contrast, our method, which uses heatmaps, can extract robust features through geometric VP/ADPs.
-Therefore, our method achieved robust estimation in various domains.
+Additionally, we tested our proposed method using various datasets to validate its robustness. \Tref{table:same-domain} shows that our method outperforms both existing state-of-the-art learning-based~\cite{Wakai2022} and geometry-based~\cite{Lochman2021} methods on all datasets in terms of rotation errors. \Tref{table:cross_domain} also reports that our method is superior to Wakai~\etal{}'s method~\cite{Wakai2022}, which tended to estimate the roll angle poorly in the cross-domain evaluation, especially on the HoliCity test set.